PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 13:47:52
+Last updated: 2024-04-08 13:48:27
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson